tsuru/tsuru/docs/reference/bs.rst

 bs
 ==

-bs (or big sibling) is a component tsuru component, responsible for reporting information on application containers, this information include application logs, metrics and unit status.
+bs (or big sibling) is a tsuru component, responsible for reporting information on application containers, this information include application logs, metrics and unit status.

 See the bs documentation for a full reference: https://github.com/tsuru/bs#bs.